purejava/kdewallet/README.md

 Pay attention to the walletClosed signals.

-There are two walletClosed signals, that get emitted every time a wallet is closed:
+There are two walletClosed signals, that get emitted every time a wallet is closed.
+They are defined as follows:
 ```xml
 <signal name="walletClosed">
   <arg name="wallet" type="s" direction="out"/>